mhvis/solar/README.md

 ## Multiple inverters configuration

-For using multiple inverters, you add a section for each inverter, in which you specify the inverter serial number or IP address.
+For using multiple inverters, you add a section for each inverter, in which you can specify the inverter serial number or IP address.
 The settings in the DEFAULT section apply to all inverters (useful for the API key).
 These can also be overridden in an inverter section.
+A serial number or IP address acts as a filter, when it is empty or not specified it is considered true.
+When an inverter connection is made, it is matched to all sections with equal and/or empty serial number and IP address.
+A section will only match one inverter, which is the first inverter found in the network that applies to the section filter.
+Thus if you have multiple sections without a specified serial number and IP address, the first inverter found is matched to all these sections.

 Here are some examples: